 Both have their own advantages and disadvantages that make them different from each other.
 Now, the question arises: How do they compare each other and how can you decide which one to choose for your purpose?

 In addition to WooCommerce and Magento, you can compare the convenience of their strengths and weaknesses, their terms and costs which they offer.
-In this blog, we will compare their main features, performance, pricing etc. Once you read it completely, you will be able to decide which one matches your requirement.
+In this blog, we will compare their main features, performance, pricing, etc. Once you read it completely, you will be able to decide which one matches your requirements.

 This article consists of numerous topics, thus to make it convenient for you to search the relevant topic of your interest, list of contents is given below: